John Russell (clergyman): Life

 Congregationalism.
 The Congregationalist minority in Hartford attempted to join Russell's church in Wethersfield; when the General Corte prevented the move pending efforts at reconciliation, the controversy spilled over into Russell's congregation.
 Finally, on April 18, 1659, the majority of Russell's congregation signed an agreement to depart from Connecticut for Massachusetts.

 In 1659 Russell led the dissenting Connecticut congregation that founded the town of Hadley on the east bank at a bend of the Connecticut River.
 Beginning in 1664, he sheltered the regicides Edward Whalley and William Goffe in his home.
 He secreted the two wanted men under the roof of his home for more than a decade at great peril to himself and his family, as King Charles II had numerous men searching the colonies for Whalley and Goffe.
 Whalley died about 1675.
 Goffe was still alive during King Philip's War when, according to the Angel of Hadley legend, he allegedly came out of hiding to rally the townspeople during an attack before disappearing again.
 George Sheldon in his introduction to Sylvester Judd's The History of Hadley dubbed John Russell the "Guardian Angel of Hadley" because of his lengthy and perilous watch over the two regicides.
 Sheldon eloquently wrote of Hadley's minister:

 Family

+Rev Russell was married to Mary Tayllcott and they had a son called John; he later married Rebecca Newberry and they had four sons; after Rebecca’s death, he married Phebe Grigson.

-Rev. John Russell's son, Rev. Samuel Russell of Branford, Connecticut, was one of the co-founders of Yale College.
-The Reverend John Russell died December 10, 1692 at Hadley, MA where he is buried in The Old Hadley Cemetery with his second wife, Rebecca Newberry Russell.
-See Find A Grave for additional information.
+His son, Rev. Samuel Russell of Branford, Connecticut, was one of the co-founders of Yale College.